CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 5.md

-# The Domain Name System
 # Implications of Hacking DNS
-* Companies rely on name servers to provide answers to queries such as the ip address of www.yourcompany.com
+- Companies rely on name servers to provide answers to queries such as the ip address of www.yourcompany.com

-* Distributed denial-of-service (DDOS) attacks
+  - Distributed denial-of-service (DDOS) attacks are commmon against a DNS

-* You can send customers false details aboute sites and lead them to a false one
+ - You can send customers false details aboute sites and lead them to a false one with poisioning techniques

 # A Brief History of DNS
-* Standford Research Institute became the offical source file that contained the names of IP addreses conned to the ARPANET.
-Now it is on the Domain Name System, a global decentralized database
+- Standford Research Institute became the offical source file that contained the names of IP addreses conned to the ARPANET.
+  - Now it is on the Domain Name System, a global decentralized database

 # The DNS Hierarchy
-* It stores information to serve information when requested
+- It stores information to serve information when requested

-* root name server store .com,.net,and .org.
-It does not give you IP but it does point you in the right direction
+- root name server stores .com,.net,and .org.
+  - It does not give you IP but it does point you in the right direction

-* The domain system is similar to a directory like ``/home/donnyg/Downloads``.
-A dot represents the roots level and further along the directories while moving foward.
+- The domain system is similar to a directory like ``/home/donnyg/Downloads``.
+  - A dot represents the roots level and further along the directories while moving foward.

-# A BAsic DNS Query
+# A Basic DNS Query
-* When you type in a domain name like ``duckduckgo.com``, the OS will try to resolve the domain name which is the IP address.
-If there is no cached answer, it will be sent to the local network
+- When you type in a domain name like ``duckduckgo.com``, the OS will try to resolve the domain name which is the IP address.
+  - If there is no cached answer, it will be sent to the local network

-* It will then be sent to the DNS server which will then be sent to your ISP.
+  - It will then be sent to the DNS server which will then be sent to your ISP.

-* ISP has the cached answer; most likely someone has visted it before
+- The ISP has the cached answer; most likely someone has visted it before

-* If the ISP does not have it cached in a .com server, then it will ask one of the **Root Name Servers**
+  - If the ISP does not have it cached in a .com server, then it will ask one of the **Root Name Servers**

-* check out ftp://rs.internic.net/domain/named.root
+- check out on virtual box ftp://rs.internic.net/domain/named.root

-* Your isp will quiery duckduckgo and get ``ns-175-awsdns-21.com``.
+- Your isp will quiery duckduckgo and get ``ns-175-awsdns-21.com``.
 The ip address is then sent to a final query and receives the IP address.

 # Authority and Zones
 * the Start of Authority (SOA) for ``duckduckgo.com`` is responsible for domains only within ``duckduckgo.com``